 People looked at me like I was crazy – as they often do.

 I sprang into action and grabbed the propane tank to get it filled.
 I just knew that if I didn’t, it would probably run out halfway through cooking.
-Besides, my Google solution for grilling a turkey said I needed indirect heat so I needed a cooking sheet that would fit.
+Besides, my Google solution for grilling a turkey said I needed indirect heat, so I searched for a suitable cooking sheet.
 I found an aluminum solution at the hardware store while I waited for the propane tank to be filled.

 My dad and brother-in-law arrived about an hour and some beers into my roast.

 “Barbecuing turkey,” I smiled casually with a slight buzz.

 Their jaws dropped, and eyes grew wide in disbelief.

 “This is going to be a bust of a meal,” I could read them saying in their minds.

-I weathered the cold, tending to the manual temperature controls toggling around 325 degrees for hours.
-Sometimes the temperature reached about 350 degrees, and at others, it went down to 300, but I managed to keep it as steady as the pouring beer.
+I weathered the cold, tending to the manual temperature controls, toggling around 325 degrees for hours.
+Sometimes, the temperature reached about 350 degrees; at others, it went down to 300, but I managed to keep it as steady as the pouring beer.

 I couldn’t jeopardize the temperature by opening the lid.
-I had to wait for the halfway point to finally get a glimpse at what was happening inside.
+I had to wait for the halfway point to glimpse what was happening inside.

 That’s when I flipped the bird.

-It looked pretty darn good but my dad and I both suspected looks could be deceiving.
+It looked pretty darn good, but my dad and I suspected looks could be deceiving.
 It might be one raw mess deep inside that meat.

 I kept at the controls, catching parts of the football game while fetching sanity refills.

-On one trip to the kitchen, tensions grew, and some stereotypical sibling squabbling exchanged between my sister and me.
+On one trip to the kitchen, tensions grew, and some stereotypical sibling squabbling was exchanged between my sister and me.
 Others joined in.
 Oh, this was going to be a Thanksgiving to remember.

-My brother-in-law’s heart sunk because he couldn’t get the carving knife through the bird.
+My brother-in-law’s heart sank because he couldn’t get the carving knife through the bird.
 He was afraid to say anything.
 He just stared and wondered how he’d break the bad news.
 When he looked down again, he realized the thing was upside down.

 We sat around the table – everyone silently praying for a meal that wouldn’t send us to the Emergency Room.